oyvindeh/ucss/README.md

 * Customizable output.

 uCSS is written for [Node](http://www.nodejs.org/).
 It can be used both as a library and as a command line tool.
-With a little tweaking, it should be easy to use it in other contexts as well.

 Want to contribute?
 Please see at the bottom.